busyorg/embedjs/README.md

 ```

 ### Options
 In `embedjs.getAll` method you can pass a second parameter as options.
-This parameter should be and object similar to blow.
+This parameter should be an object similar to below.

 ```
 {